shane-tomlinson/node-font-face-generator/README.md

   }
 };
 ```
-Multiple locations can be defined for a single font.
+Multiple urls can be defined for a single font.
 This is useful to define
-specific font files for different language "roots".
+specific font files for different localeuage "roots".
 For example, latin based
-languages can be specified under the "latin" location, russian under
+localeuages can be specified under the "latin" url, russian under
 "cyrillic", and greek under "greek".
-If multiple locations are defined, `extended` *must* be defined. `extended` is the default if a language is not found in the `language_to_locations` table.
+If multiple urls are defined, `extended` *must* be defined. `extended` is the default if a localeuage is not found in the `locale_to_url_keys` table.
-`language_to_locations` is an object that holds a dictionary of languages to
+`locale_to_url_keys` is an object that holds a dictionary of locales to urls.
-default locations.
 For example:
 ```
-language_to_locations = {
+locale_to_url_keys = {
   "en":    "latin",   // will match for en, en-US, en-UK, en-CA, ...
   "es":    "latin",   // will match for es, es-MX, en-AR, en-* "fr"     "latin",